So you want to know which water filter is better: Berkey vs Brita.

 Water Filter Style

-The Brita water filter brand offers water purification with a gravity-style filter.
+The Brita water filter brand offers water filtration with a gravity-style filter.
 This means it is gravity-powered, with water flowing down through the filter chamber.
 Brita's coconut shell and carbon filters grab contaminants as the water passes through into the chamber below.

 Brita filters are plastic jugs that are designed to sit in the fridge to stay cool.
 They come in various colors and sizes and take about 10 or 15 minutes for the water to filter through.

-On the other hand, the Berkey water filter brand uses filters they call Black Berkey Purification Elements.
+On the other hand, the Berkey water filter brand uses filters they call Black Berkey Filtration Elements.
 These are also gravity-fed technology and are often paired with fluoride filters.
 The Big Berkey, at 2.25 gallons, might take around two hours to fully finish filtering.

 Berkey water filters are designed to sit out and offer larger sizes than Brita.
 Berkey's are made from stainless steel, providing a stylish and plastic-free alternative.